HBO Max finally sets its launch: May 27

 Down the line, WarnerMedia's gigantic deal with director and producer J.J.
 Abrams will produce at least three series for HBO Max: a show set in the Justice League Dark universe; Overlook, a thriller based on Stephen King's The Shining and set in the Overlook Hotel; and a 1970s crime show called Duster.
 And WarnerMedia also has big franchises and brands to draw from: the DC universe and Game of Thrones in particular.
 HBO Max is even making an unscripted Friends reunion special with the original cast.

-But the slate of Max Originals has doubtlessly been disrupted by the coronavirus pandemic.
+But the slate of Max Originals is doubtlessly been disrupted by the coronavirus pandemic.

 People across the nation are confined to their homes and streaming much more, but the virus and its respiratory disease, COVID-19, have shut down television productions globally.
 New services launching this year are especially hard hit because they simply don't have as much original programming finished yet.
 Peacock has said the majority of its original productions are on hold, and it'll have only a handful of originals available for its nationwide launch in July.